Be Happy Without the Fairytale or the Happy Ending

 The best stories don’t have to have a happy ending

-No doubt you have more than one memory that, in spite of not having the idyllic happy ending, you still consider to be worth living and having as an experience.
+Undoubtedly you have more than one memory that, in spite of not having the idyllic happy ending, you still consider to be worth living and having as an experience.

-That’s just one example—we all have experiences that didn’t go as we expected, but we don’t regret them.
+That’s just one example.
+We all have experiences that didn’t go as we expected, but we don’t regret them.

 After all, the “best” stories don’t need to have a happy ending in order to be great stories.
-Great histories.

 Be happy without the story